sfabrizio/bloggy/README.md

 ```
 now you have the backend running on http://localhost:3000/

-For start the frontEnd dev server you need to run:
+For start the frontEnd dev server with hot reloading you just need to run:

 ```
 npm run dev